sufasah/parkla/Readme.md

 Finished, 4 Months

 * Project Description: <br/>
 This repository is a completed graduation project in a project management aspect with a limited time and cost, defined scope and targeted quality about parking lot management and monitoring in real time.
-This software is designed to show all parking lots on a map with a real time status information, get data from any parking lot that support same protocols with the web application and collector service (easily extensible if any protocol is needed and status message format is customizable using a plugin code file named 'Handler'), show exact parking lot status on a 2D image model like blueprint of the building with multiple areas have a lot of parking space inside using that data, show status of all parking spaces and make them reservable for users (drivers, passengers, ...) using a reprensentetive payment page and user wallet, make parking lots managable by a parking lot manager like adding, deleting, updating parks, park areas, parking spaces, binding real parkig spaces of their parks to parking space models that user can see in the screen and reserve.
+This software is designed to show all parking lots on a map with a real time status information, get data from any parking lot that support same protocols with the web application and collector service (easily extensible if any protocol is needed and status message format is customizable using a plugin code file named 'Handler'), show exact parking lot status on a 2D image model like blueprint of the building with multiple areas have a lot of parking space inside using that data, show status of all parking spaces and make them reservable for users (drivers, passengers, ...) using a reprensentetive payment page and user wallet, make parking lots managable by a parking lot manager like adding, deleting, updating parks, parking areas, parking spaces, binding real parkig spaces of their parks to parking space models that user can see in the screen and reserve.
 Details, explanations, how to setup and execute the application, images of working application etc. are below.

 Used Technologies, Protocols, Libraries, Concepts etc: <br/>